cockroachdb/docs/v19.1/create-changefeed.md

 `updated` | N/A | Include updated timestamps with each row.<br><br>If a `cursor` is provided, the "updated" timestamps will match the [MVCC](../v19.1/architecture/storage-layer.html#mvcc) timestamps of the emitted rows, and there is no initial scan.
 If a `cursor` is not provided, the changefeed will perform an initial scan (as of the time the changefeed was created), and the "updated" timestamp for each change record emitted in the initial scan will be the timestamp of the initial scan.
 Similarly, when a [backfill is performed for a schema change](change-data-capture.html#schema-changes-with-column-backfill), the "updated" timestamp is set to the first timestamp for when the new schema is valid.
 `resolved` | [`INTERVAL`](interval.html) | Periodically emit resolved timestamps to the changefeed.
 Optionally, set a minimum duration between emitting resolved timestamps.
 If unspecified, all resolved timestamps are emitted.<br><br>Example: `resolved='10s'`
 `envelope` | `key_only` / `wrapped` | Use `key_only` to emit only the key and no value, which is faster if you only want to know when the key changes.<br><br>Default: `envelope=wrapped`
 `cursor` | [Timestamp](as-of-system-time.html#parameters)  | Emits any changes after the given timestamp, but does not output the current state of the table first.
 If `cursor` is not specified, the changefeed starts by doing an initial scan of all the watched rows and emits the current value, then moves to emitting any changes that happen after the scan.<br><br>When starting a changefeed at a specific `cursor`, the `cursor` cannot be before the configured garbage collection window (see [`gc.ttlseconds`](configure-replication-zones.html#replication-zone-variables)) for the table you're trying to follow; otherwise, the changefeed will error.
-By default, you cannot create a changefeed that starts more than 25 hours in the past.<br><br>`cursor` can be used to [start a new changefeed where a previous changefeed ended.](#start-a-new-changefeed-where-another-ended)<br><br>Example: `CURSOR=1536242855577149065.0000000000`
+With default garbage collection settings, this means you cannot create a changefeed that starts more than 25 hours in the past.<br><br>`cursor` can be used to [start a new changefeed where a previous changefeed ended.](#start-a-new-changefeed-where-another-ended)<br><br>Example: `CURSOR=1536242855577149065.0000000000`
 `format` | `json` / `experimental_avro` | Format of the emitted record.
 Currently, support for [Avro is limited and experimental](#avro-limitations).
 For mappings of CockroachDB types to Avro types, [see the table below](#avro-types). <br><br>Default: `format=json`.
 `confluent_schema_registry` | Schema Registry address | The [Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html#sr) address is required to use `experimental_avro`.